Common Causes of Pedestrian Accidents in New Orleans

 It is a normal late-night activity, taking a jog or walks to distress from a hectic day.
-But if you plan to hit those streets when the sun sets, it is recommended that you wear white or light-colored clothing and carry or have lights on your body to help you become more noticeable to passing cars.
-Even if there are street lights in areas where pedestrians are crossing, vehicles may not notice walkers or runners because of the darkness and can ultimately hit them.
+But if you plan to hit those streets when the sun sets, it is recommended that you wear white or light-coloured clothing and carry or have lights on your body to help you become more noticeable to passing cars.
+Even if there are street lights in areas where pedestrians are crossing, vehicles may not notice walkers or runners because of the darkness which and can ultimately hit them.

 Crossing an Intersection Improperly

-Pedestrians often make the mistake of thinking they always have the right-of-way, but they do not.
+Pedestrians often make the mistake of thinking they always have the right of way, but they do not.
 When an individual tries to cross a street other than the designated crosswalk or tries to run across the road right in front of oncoming traffic, vehicles may not always stop in time—leading to deadly accidents.

 Avoiding Pedestrian Accidents

 No matter if you are a pedestrian or a motorist, there are specific actions you can take to help reduce these pedestrian accidents.
 These actions include the following:

 What Motorists Can Do